zsparal/api-documentation/source/reference/v2/payments-api/create-payment.rst

        .. type:: object
           :required: false

-     - Adding an :ref:`application fee <oauth/application-fees>` allows you to charge the merchant a small sum for the payment and transfer this to your own account.
+     - Adding an :doc:`application fee </oauth/application-fees>` allows you to charge the merchant a small sum for the payment and transfer this to your own account.

        .. list-table::
           :widths: auto